forksbot/aioli/docs/api/controller/http.rst

 ~~~~~

 The `@takes` decorator is used to instruct Aioli how to deserialize and validate parts of a request,
-and injects the resulting dictionaries as arguments to the decorated function.
+and injects the resulting dictionaries as arguments into the decorated function.

 *API*